logikfabrik/BuddyApiClient/README.md

 1. Start the Buddy container, if stopped.

 2. Browse https://127.0.0.1.
-The SSL certificate will be issued to *buddy.standalone*.
+The SSL certificate will be issued to *buddy.standalone* - this is by design.

 3. Set up a Buddy user, and workspace.